- 1 & 2 Weeks Pregnant

 By pregnancy week 10, the yolk sac starts to disappear completely as the placenta take over its role.

 Your little baby's face is developing.
 The eyes are taking shape.
 Small pits have developed on the side of your little one's head, which will eventually form into his or her beautiful eyes.
-If you were to peak inside your belly, you would see tiny indentations at the sides of the head, where your baby's ears will sprout.
+If you were to peek inside your belly, you would see tiny indentations at the sides of the head, where your baby's ears will sprout.

 Most babies look a bit uneven during the early stages of pregnancy.
 Don't worry!
 Your baby will grow more symmetrical as he or she continues to develop in your womb.